LordBramster/BZCC-Substance-Painter-Export-Presets/README.md

 ## Demonstration
 _(This was demonstrated using the Steam Version)_

-There are two major instances when you'd export from Substance Painter (in this case):
+There are two major instances when you'd export from Substance Painter (in this context):
-- Generating a usable Normal Map from the Height Map data
+- Generating a usable Normal Map from the Height Map data.
+This can be used to bake.
-- Generating final texture maps to be used with BZCC.
+- Generating final texture maps, with BZCC PBR SpecGloss properties configured.

 First, we need to find where to export textures.
 Conveniently it is called "Export Textures" on the top Toolbar.
 - **Select** Export Textures _(ctrl+shift+e)_